eth-sri/eth-sri.github.io/_blogposts/mnbab.md

 tldr: >
     With MN-BaB, our new state-of-the-art neural network verifier, we leverage precise multi-neuron constraints together with the Branch-and-Bound approach for verification to allow us to verify networks with higher natural accuracy.
 excerpt: >
-    Learn more how multi-neuron constraints can be used in a Branch-and-Bound approach to build a state-of-the-art complete neural network verifier.
+    Learn more about how multi-neuron constraints can be used in a Branch-and-Bound approach to build a state-of-the-art complete neural network verifier.

 draft: true
 tweet-id: